-One of the more overlooked tools at team managers’ disposal is feedback.
+One of the more overlooked tools at team managers’ disposal is employee feedback.
 Quite often, it presents a make-or-break situation.
 When done right, feedback can greatly improve engagement and productivity and boost team spirit.
 Do it too sloppily, however, and you will end up doing more harm than good.

 Why take the risk, then?